 The importance of personal development and character education is reflected in both Ofsted and Estyn’s inspection arrangements.
 Personal Development is the key judgement area where Ofsted will assess the quality of character education.
 For Estyn, this is will be assessed within Inspection Area 4, Care, Support, and Guidance.

-From September 2019, Ofsted inspections recognise the importance of schools’ provision for character education through its inclusion in the new judgment on Personal Development in all Section 5 and Section 8 inspections.
+Ofsted inspections recognise the importance of schools’ provision for character education through its inclusion in the new judgment on Personal Development in all Section 5 and Section 8 inspections.

 Department for Education

-- Developing pupils’ character, which we define as a set of positive personal traits, dispositions, and virtues that inform their motivation and guides their conduct so that they reflect wisely, learn eagerly, behave with integrity, and cooperate consistently well with others.
+- Developing pupils’ character, which we define as a set of positive personal traits, dispositions, and virtues that inform their motivation and guide their conduct so that they reflect wisely, learn eagerly, behave with integrity, and cooperate consistently well with others.
 This gives pupils the qualities they need to flourish in our society.